 In this case, we describe the solution provided by the OWOX BI team for an omnichannel retailer of furniture and household items which customers make purchases on the website, in brick-and-mortar stores, and/or by phone through a call center.
 It had challenges with improving its online advertising ROI.

 As the company was looking to improve its online advertising ROI, its strategy involved the following steps:

 - Collect complete data about the offline and online activities of each customer, across devices.

 - Evaluate the revenue driven by each keyword, instead of assigning all the credit to the last keyword.

 - Automate bid management and adjustments for PPC advertising.

-The process involved: collecting full data (user actions; orders made online, offline, and by phone; advertising performance data), implementing a custom attribution model, and automating bid management in Alytics.
+The process involved: collecting full data (user actions; orders made online, offline, and by phone; advertising performance data), implementing a custom attribution model, and automating bid management in the bid management system.

 The company needed to know how well each keyword performs to automate bids.
 All customer touchpoints, including online sessions across devices, phone calls, and purchases in physical stores need to be stitched together to determine keyword values.
 In Google Analytics, there’s no such option.